martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 attempts.
 Using a consistent version number can link the client across connection attempts.

-Clients MUST use the same standard version to format the Initial Packet as the standard version used in the connection that provided the aliased version.

 Clients MUST use the provided codepoints to encode the packet type.

 If the server provided an ITE, the client MUST append it to any Initial Packet